Hot Rocks Survey III: A deep eclipse for LHS 1140c and a new Gaussian process method to account for correlated noise in individual pixels: Effect of intrapixel sensitivity variations and flat fielding errors

-As described in Section~\ref{sec:pixel_motivation}, there are multiple reasons why intrapixel sensitivity should be significantly reduced in MIRI time-series compared to Spitzer.
-To confirm that it can be assumed to be negligble for MIRI, we performed tests to examine to what level intra-pixel sensitivity could affect our observations.
-A related issue is flat fielding, while we did run the \textsc{flatfield} step in the JWST pipeline for the pixel-fitting analyses, any inaccuracies in the flat fielding would result in uncorrected for variations in sensitivity between different pixels (in contrast to intra-pixel sensitivity which describes sensitivity variations \textit{within} a pixel).
+As described in Section~\ref{sec:pixel_motivation}, there are multiple reasons why intrapixel sensitivity should be significantly reduced in MIRI time series compared to Spitzer.
+To confirm that it can be assumed to be negligble for MIRI, we performed tests to examine to what level intrapixel sensitivity could affect our observations.
+A related issue is flat fielding, while we did run the \textsc{flatfield} step in the JWST pipeline for the pixel-fitting analyses, any inaccuracies in the flat fielding would result in uncorrected for variations in sensitivity between different pixels (in contrast to intrapixel sensitivity which describes sensitivity variations within a pixel).
 We can examine both of these effects using simulated observations, similar to what has been performed for Spitzer \citep{Morello2015}.

 All of our tests follow the same procedure.
 First, we generate a possible pixel sensitivity map.
 As we were unable to find any measurements of intrapixel sensitivity for MIRI in the literature, we tested various possibilities, shown in Figure~\ref{fig:px_sensitivity}.
 We considered a "gradient" map in which the pixel surface smoothly varies in sensitivity with a constant gradient from a relative efficiency of 95\% in the top left corner to 105\% in the bottom right corner.
 We also considered a "quadratic" map where the efficiency varied as a function of the square of the distance from the centre of the pixel.
 The normalised map has an efficiency ranging from 103\% at the pixel centre to 93\% at the edges.
-Our "random" sensitivity map was generated using a Gaussian process with a 2D squared-exponential kernel function with correlation a function of the $x$ and $y$ position within a pixel.
+Our `random' sensitivity map was generated using a GP with a 2D squared-exponential kernel function with correlation a function of the $x$ and $y$ position within a pixel.
 The height scale for this GP produced sensitivity variations between 95\% to 105\% relative efficiency.
 Each map was generated as a grid of $(250, 250)$ points within each pixel.
 We then copied this map for a $(15, 15)$ grid of pixels, creating an overall $(3750, 3750)$ sub-pixel resolution sensitivity map simulating 225 total pixels.